-How Does the Shoulder Work? | Shoulder Pain in Leadwood, MO
+The Human Shoulder | Shoulder Pain in Leadwood, MO

 - The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+It is made up of the scapula and its articulation with the ribcage.

 What’s Behind My Shoulder Pain?

-- Shoulder Instability — This happens when the ball of the upper arm bone is forced out of the shoulder socket, and also can happen suddenly or from wear and tear.
-A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
-It often causes or is the result of injury to the supporting soft tissue of the shoulder.
-Long-term instability will result in shoulder pain and a sense of the shoulder “giving way.”
+- Shoulder Instability — This happens when the ball of the humerus is allowed to move out of the socket when the capsule or ligaments become damaged, and also can happen suddenly or from wear and tear.
+Dislocations can be repeated and partial or the entire bone coming out of the socket.
+It often happens in combination with injury to the surrounding areas of the shoulder.
+Chronic instability will cause shoulder pain and a sense of the shoulder “giving way.”

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue interferes with signals between the brain and shoulder, or the nerves are torn into two pieces.
-Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by high-impact trauma but can also occur because of degenerative conditions.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue interferes with communication between the brain and shoulder, or the nerves are torn into two pieces.
+These injuries can cause shoulder pain, stingers, tingling, and loss of sensation in your upper extremities.
+They are usually the result of sudden trauma but can also occur because of wear and tear.

 Treating Your Shoulder Pain in Leadwood, MO